liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 Congratulations!
 You've just installed Liferay Portal!

 As you can see, bundles are the easiest way to get started with Liferay.
-They come pre-configured with a running Liferay that can be used immediately to explore all of the things that Liferay can do.
+They come pre-configured with a running Liferay instance that can be used immediately to explore all of the things that Liferay can do.
 Bundles are the fastest way to create full production-ready Liferay installations.

 Of course, it's not always possible to use a bundle.
 You may already have an application server upon which you want to install Liferay.
 The bulk of this chapter describes how to install Liferay on all the application servers it supports, both open source and proprietary.

-## Installing Liferay for an Enterprise
+## Installing Liferay on an existing application server

-When it comes time to install Liferay Portal on your server, you'll find it is easiest to do this by starting with a bundle and then reconfiguring that bundle so that it is enterprise-ready.
-Because this is by far the quickest and easiest method to get a production Liferay system running, we will look at this first.
-Often, however, enterprises will have an established Java EE infrastructure upon which they would like to install Liferay.
-In this situation, a bundle will not suffice.
-Most of the rest of this chapter, therefore, will focus on installing Liferay onto an already-established application server.

-### Sample Data

-Liferay CE ships with some sample data to help you see some of the things Liferay Portal can do.
-While the sample 7 Cogs data is a good example of how Liferay might be used, when you are ready to build your own site, you won't want that data cluttering up your database.
-So before you connect Liferay to your production database, you will want to make sure you have removed the sample 7 Cogs data from your Liferay installation.
-This is as simple as undeploying the application that installs the 7 Cogs data.

-There is only one application included in the bundle that you will need to remove.
-It's a hook that copies the 7 Cogs data into the database when Liferay is started.
-Because we want to revert Liferay's behavior back to its defaults for a clean install, you will want to remove the *sevencogs-hook* application.
-The other two applications related to 7 Cogs are both themes, which you can leave installed if you wish.

-If you forget to undeploy the *sevencogs-hook* application before you connect Liferay to your real database, the sample data will be created in your database and may cause issues, especially if you already have data in your database.
-So you want to make sure that you get *sevencogs-hook* undeployed before setting up your server.
-Use your application server's method for uninstalling applications in order to remove them.
+When it comes time to install Liferay Portal on your server, you'll find it's easiest to do this by starting with a bundle.
+But many enterprises can't do that.
+There may be an existing infrastructure into which you're installing Liferay, or you may have standardized on a particular application server.
+You'll be happy to know that Liferay Portal has been designed to work well with all the leading application servers, and that it's easy and straightforward to install.
+But before we get started, we need to go over a few concepts; namely, the Liferay Home folder, databases, and Liferay's main configuration file.
+These were touched on in the section on bundles above, but we'll look at them in more detail now.

 ### Liferay Home

 Liferay Portal uses a special folder defined as *Liferay Home*.
 This folder is one folder higher than the location of the application server itself.
 This is why the bundles place the application server one folder in from the bundle's root folder.

-If Liferay is unable to create the resources it needs in this folder, or if it finds itself running on certain application servers, it will fall back to defining the home folder in the home folder of the user ID that is running Liferay.
+If Liferay is unable to create the resources it needs in this folder, or if it finds itself running on certain application servers, it creates a folder called `liferay` in the home folder of the user ID that is running Liferay, and that becomes Liferay Home.

 As described above in the *Bundles* section, the home folder is very important to the operation of Liferay.
-The aforementioned folders (*data*, *deploy*, and *license*) will be created there, and you can also put a special configuration file called `portal-ext.properties` there.
+The aforementioned folders (*data* and *deploy*) are created there, and you can also put a special configuration file called `portal-ext.properties` there.
+This file is fully documented in Chapter 14: *Configuring Liferay Properties*.

-This file is fully documented in Chapter 6: *Advanced Liferay Configuration*, but we will use it in this chapter for some basic configuration, including setting up Liferay to talk to our database.
+Let's move on to examining the database.

-### Database Setup
+### Liferay's database

-#### Default Method: Automatic

-If you create your database and grant a user ID full access to it, Liferay can use that user ID to create its indexes and tables automatically.
+As stated above, if you create your database and grant a user ID full access to it, Liferay can use that user ID to create its indexes and tables automatically.
 This is the recommended way to set up Liferay, as it allows you to take advantage of Liferay's ability to automatically maintain its database during upgrades or through various plugin installs which may create tables of their own.
 It is by far the best way to set up your Liferay installation.

-If you will be setting up Liferay's database with the recommended permissions, you can skip the next section.
+If you'll be setting up Liferay's database with the recommended permissions, you can skip the next section.

 #### Manual Method